Vinelab/bowler/README.md

     > Similarly to the above, additional functionality is also provided to the consumer's handler like `deleteExchange`, `purgeQueue` and `deleteQueue`.
 Use these wisely and take advantage of the `unused` and `empty` parameters.
 Keep in mind that is not recommended that an application exception be handled by manipulating the server's setup.

 ##### Console
-Register queues and handlers with `php artisan bowler:queue analytics_queue analytics_data_exchange`.
+Register queues and handlers with `php artisan bowler:make:queue analytics_queue analytics_data_exchange`.

 The previous command: